Evidence Mapping for Democracy, Human Rights and Governance

 Evidence gap maps (EGMs) have become an increasingly popular tool, with international organizations, bilateral agencies and NGOs commissioning and conducting EGMs to inform research investments and promote evidence-informed decision-making in their organizations.
 This panel featured contributions from both users and commissioners of EGMs, focusing on the different and innovative ways in which EGMs have been used by various organizations, and sharing perspectives on challenges and lessons for the future.

 The framework for each map is developed through consultations with sector experts and key stakeholders.
 Our study protocol outlines the process we follow and the interventions and outcomes that will be visible.
-In addition to the interactive map and analysis, we are developing practitioner briefs on select themes
+In addition to the interactive map and analysis, we have developed practitioner briefs on select themes.

 Effective rule of law ensures that laws and the justice institutions, and the actors and processes that support them protect individual rights and are responsive to and inclusive of the needs of all people in society.
 As estimated 5.1 billion people have no access to effective justice and nearly 60 per cent of existing justice problems remain unresolved (Justice for All: Report of the Task Force on Justice, 2019).